 In March 1954, the Motley Crew was at DC's Club Trinidad.
 A writer for the Washington Afro-American saw the show while sitting at a table talking with Billie Holiday.
 He wrote (April 6, 1954): "On the podium was Frank Motley's combo.
 As the boys say, they might not have been good, but they played loud."
 Ouch.

 The next appearance I can find is in November, when the Crew was at Lincoln Logs (Route 30, 5 miles East of Gettysburg, Pennsylvania)

 Frank, the Motley Crew, and Angel Face were at the Rainbow Room in Hagerstown, Maryland in March 1955.
 (Also on the bill was Shortey [sic] Harris & His Bongo Review!)
 After that, it was the Club Roc Mar in Schenectady, New York.

-Around March 1955, Big Town released "Honkin' At Midnight", which is mostly an instrumental by "Frank Motley & His Motley Crew", but has an interchange between Angel Face and Motley's pianist, Curley Bridges.
+Around March 1955, Big Town released "Honkin' At Midnight", which is mostly an instrumental by "Frank Motley & His Motley Crew", but has an interchange between Angel Face and Motley's pianist, Jimmy Crawford.
 The flip, "Frantic Love" features Lee Vernon on vocal.
-(I don't know who Vernon is, this is the only time I can find his name associated with Motley.)
+(I don't know who Vernon is, this is the only time I can find that name associated with Motley.)
 Probably in early 1955, Angel Face recorded "I Got A Man", a female version of Ray Charles' "I've Got A Woman", but it was never released.
 Another unreleased track was "A Song To Make Happy" [sic].